Franco-Spanish War (1635–1659): Background

-The Thirty Years' War began in 1618 when the Protestant-dominated Bohemian Estates offered the Crown of Bohemia to Frederick V of the Palatinate, in place of the conservative Catholic Ferdinand II.
+The Thirty Years' War began in 1618 when the Protestant-dominated Bohemian Estates offered the Crown of Bohemia to Frederick V of the Palatinate, in place of the Catholic Ferdinand II.
 Most of the Holy Roman Empire remained neutral, and the Bohemian Revolt was quickly suppressed.
 However, the war expanded when Spanish forces invaded the Palatinate and forced Frederick into exile.
 The removal of a hereditary prince changed the nature and extent of the war.

-As part of a general policy to weaken Ferdinand wherever possible, Catholic France supported his internal and external opponents.
-This included the Protestant Dutch Republic in its war against Spain, as well as funding first Danish and then Swedish intervention in the Empire.
-In 1630, Gustavus Adolphus of Sweden invaded Pomerania partly to support his Protestant coreligionists, but he also sought control of the Baltic trade, which provided much of Sweden's income.
+As part of a general policy aimed at limiting Habsburg expansion wherever possible, Catholic France supported their largely Protestant opponents.
+This included backing the Dutch Republic in the Eighty Years' War, as well as funding first Danish, then Swedish intervention in the Thirty Years' War.
+In 1630, Gustavus Adolphus of Sweden invaded Pomerania, partly to support his Protestant coreligionists, but also to control the Baltic trade, whose tolls provided much of Sweden's income.

 Although Swedish intervention continued after Gustavus' death at Lützen in 1632, it caused tensions with Saxony and Brandenburg-Prussia, whose lands were devastated by the plague and famine that accompanied the war.
-A significant Imperial-Spanish victory at Nördlingen in September 1634 forced the Swedes to abandon southern Germany, and most of their German allies made peace with Ferdinand II at Prague in April 1635.
+Imperial-Spanish victory at Nördlingen in September 1634 forced the Swedes to abandon southern Germany, and most of their German allies made peace with Ferdinand II at Prague in April 1635.

-Prague led to rumours of a proposed Austro-Spanish offensive in the Netherlands and led Louis XIII of France and Richelieu to decide on direct intervention.
-In early 1635, they signed an agreement with Bernard of Saxe-Weimar to provide 16,000 troops for a campaign in Alsace and the Rhineland, formed an anti-Spanish alliance with the Dutch, and signed the Treaty of Compiègne with Sweden.
+Rumours of a proposed Austro-Spanish offensive in the Netherlands led Louis XIII of France and Richelieu to decide on direct intervention.
+In early 1635, Bernard of Saxe-Weimar agreed to provide 16,000 troops for a campaign in Alsace and the Rhineland, while Louis XIII simultaneously signed an anti-Spanish alliance with the Dutch, and the Treaty of Compiègne with Sweden.